robotont/robotont_demos/README.md

 [![Build Status](https://github.com/robotont/robotont_demos/actions/workflows/industrial_ci_action.yml/badge.svg)](https://github.com/robotont/robotont_demos/actions/workflows/industrial_ci_action.yml)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+> [!WARNING]
+> This repository is no longer actively maintained, as its functionality has been transferred to a dedicated organization called [robotont-demos](https://github.com/robotont-demos).

 ## Before you begin
 To run the demos it is necessary to have a Robotont robot and a user PC with Ubuntu Linux and ROS Noetic installed.